Contingency Tables and Relative Frequencies In Exercises 33–36, u... | Study Prep in Pearson+

 Relative Frequencies

-Relative frequencies are calculated by dividing the frequency of a specific category by the total number of observations in the dataset.
-This provides a proportion or percentage that indicates how common a particular category is relative to the whole.
-In the context of the question, converting frequencies to relative frequencies helps in understanding the distribution of employment status among different educational attainment levels.
+Relative frequencies are calculated by dividing the frequency of a specific category by the total number of observations, providing a proportion that reflects the size of that category relative to the whole.
+This transformation is useful for comparing categories on a common scale, especially when sample sizes differ.
+In the context of the contingency table, relative frequencies would help in understanding the distribution of employment status across educational levels.

 Recommended video: